amirrezaask/Preditor/README.md

 - Undo (still work in progress!)
 - Open file with glob completion
 - switch between open files
+- Grep Buffers using Ripgrep ( more backends are possible )

 # Design and Terminology